Susak: Napoleon through modern times

 Although Susak was now part of the Austrian Empire, it was still under Napoleon's jurisdiction.
 This area between Istria and Dalmatia during this time (1797 through 1815) was known as the Illyrian provinces of Napoleon's Empire or Napoleon's Illyria for short.

 After Napoleon's exile, the Austrian Empire annexed Susak and much of the region per a Viennese congressional resolution.
 The Austrian Empire and subsequently the Austro-Hungarian Empire ruled over the island for the next 100 years from roughly 1815 through the end of World War I, in 1918.
 Under Austro-Hungarian rule, Susak became part of the Austrian Littoral or Küstenland.

 After the breakup of the Austro-Hungarian Empire after World War I, the 1919 Treaty of Saint-Germain-en-Laye gave Susak and several other territories to the relatively new nation of Italy.
 The Italian government under the fascist government of Benito Mussolini began the Italianization of these new Italian territories.
 On Susak, for example, the Italian government changed the spellings and pronunciations of several of the island's surnames.
 Tarabokija became Tarabocchia; Picinić became Picini.
-Immigrants from Susak would give Italian as their ethnicity and non Croatian, they themselves would spell Tarabocchia instead of Tarabokija since the Austro-Hungarian government had spent many efforts to reduce the Italian population.
+Immigrants from Susak would give Italian as their ethnicity and non-Croatians themselves would spell Tarabocchia instead of Tarabokija since the Austro-Hungarian government had spent many efforts to reduce the Italian population.

 Italian sovereignty of Susak ended in September 1943 when the Allies invaded Italy.
 The Nazis established the Operation Zone of the Adriatic Littoral and took control of the area including Susak.
 The Nazis remained on the island until the end of World War II in 1945.

 In 1947, the Paris Peace Treaty formally ended World War II.
 Susak became part of the Socialist Yugoslavia under Marshal Tito.
 Yugoslavia consisted of 6 republics, 1 autonomous district, and 1 autonomous province, Susak becoming a part of the Socialist Republic of Croatia.
 Around the middle of the 20th century, Susak experienced a mass exodus.

-On June 25, 1991, Croatia declared independence from Yugoslavia and Susak remained a part of newly formed Republic of Croatia.
+On June 25, 1991, Croatia declared independence from Yugoslavia and Susak remained a part of the newly formed Republic of Croatia.

+Contemporary Art and Culture

+Today, the Island of Susak is renowned for its unorthodox exploration of art.
+Most notably, this is seen through “Susak Expo” an art conference held on the island every two years.
+Although some, including the expo’s creator claim that the art produced is explorative and abstract, many locals have described Susak Expo as “rather unimaginative and dull”.